lukeelten/TailorTest/README.md

 Skeleton used from [phalcon-compose](https://github.com/phalcon/phalcon-compose)

 ## Start Project
-To start the project use docker-compose.
-All neede services will be created and started automatically, there is no need for a service running on localhost. <br />
+To start the project use docker-compose. <br />
 Nevertheless, you need to free the ports 80,8080,8100,8101,5432 in order to successfully run docker.
 ``` bash
 # Do the following on your own: